blashin888/conditions-for-non-fragility/draft.md

 ---

-2. Trust as Allocation, Not Truth
+### 2. Trust as Allocation, Not Truth

 Trust is often not binary.

 It is dynamically allocated across:

-Source (external credibility)
+- Source (external credibility)

-User (contextual reliability)
+- User (contextual reliability)

-System (internal confidence)
+- System (internal confidence)

 Failure occurs when:

-the weakest certainty is treated as the strongest
+the weakest certainty tends to be treated as the strongest.

 Non-fragility requires:

-Recognizing relative confidence
+- Recognizing relative confidence

-Adjusting weight without collapsing dialogue
+- Adjusting weight without collapsing dialogue

+---

 3. Modes Before Meaning